rickgit/rickgit.github.io/阅读代码/algorithm/compress.md

 到此，文件的具体压缩算法在WriteNextEntry和ReadNextEnxty方法中。

-##GZIP
+## GZIP
+>

-> "gzip" is often also used to refer to the gzip file format, which is:
+> "gzip" is often also used to refer to the gzip file
+> format, which is:
+>

-1. a 10-byte header, containing a magic number (1f 8b), a version number and a timestamp
+> 1. a 10-byte header, containing a magic number (1f 8b), a version number and a timestamp
-2. optional extra headers, such as the original file name,
+> 2. optional extra headers, such as the original file name,
-3. a body, containing a DEFLATE-compressed payload
+> 3. a body, containing a DEFLATE-compressed payload
-4. an 8-byte footer, containing a CRC-32 checksum and the length of the original uncompressed data, modulo 2^32.[3]
+> 4. an 8-byte footer, containing a CRC-32 checksum and the > length of the original uncompressed data, modulo 2^32.[3]
 > The ZIP format can hold collections of files without an external archiver [wikipadia](https://en.wikipedia.org/wiki/Gzip)